skylord-at-hub/laser_mod/README.md

 - A right-clickable ability (for the laser swords) which pushes objects away from the user
 - Code optimisation.
 Possibly easier to maintain code

-## Credits
+## Credits to:
-- Original code and concept by: https://github.com/Roberto5
-- Revamp V1 with new textures and sounds by sirken
+- sirken for sprites and Laser Sword sounds
-- Revamp V2 by skylord
+- skylord for code and some sounds

 **Found a problem/issue in the mod?
 Open an issue** <a href = "https://github.com/skylord-at-hub/laser_mod/issues">here.</a>